-Situations of Uncertainty are situations where you cannot hear / see the vehicles with enough warning to know whether something is coming that could reach you during your crossing, even when conditions in that situation are optimal!
+Situations of Uncertainty are situations where you cannot hear / see the vehicles with enough warning when it is quiet (or when there is nothing temporarily blocking the view) to know whether something is coming that could reach you during your crossing, even when conditions in that situation are optimal!

 All people find themselves in Situations of Uncertainty sometimes, whether they use vision or hearing, and whether they are walking or driving across the street.

 Sometimes a crossing is a Situation of Uncertainty for hearing but not for vision or vice versa, and sometimes a crossing is a Situation of Uncertainty for both hearing and vision, and sometimes it is not a Situation of Uncertainty for either.

 Examples of what happens at Situations of Uncertainty are:

 In all of these cases, if they start to cross when it's quiet and they hear or see nothing coming, there could be a car coming just beyond their ability to detect it -- a car which would have to slow down to avoid hitting them.